-Many people ask the question why are bird terrified of hands.
-There are a number of reasons, but one specific reason is that to a bird your hands are a million miles away from your face and body which they recognise!
-Your hands to them are a completely foreign scary object that branches off far from what is familiar to them!
+Many people ask the question, "Why are birds terrified of hands"?
+There are a number of reasons.
+However, one specific reason; is that your hands are a million miles away from your face and body which they recognise!
+Your hands to them, are a completely foreign scary object, which branches off far from what is familiar to them!
 This is why it is extremely important to associate your hands with good things when taming, such as yummy treats!

 COCKATIELS HATE FINGERS

-Often new owners make the mistake when asking a parrot to step up by offering their hand cupped with fingers pointing upwards or offering a single finger.
-Most parrots hate fingers and are afraid of them, especially when first being tamed, the only thing the parrot can see are these things wiggling coming towards them, no wonder the parrot won’t step up or go near hands.
+New parrot owners often make the mistake of offering their hand cupped with fingers pointing upwards, or offering a single finger, when asking a parrot to step up.
+Most parrots hate fingers and are afraid of them, especially, when first being tamed.The only thing the parrot can see are these things wiggling coming towards them, no wonder the parrot won’t step up, or go near hands.

-Offering one finger will often result in a bite and parrots especially newly tamed may not feel secure on a single finger.Because fingers don’t have the thickness of a perch for them to stand steady they can lose balance, especially baby parrots that are still developing the muscles in their feet.
+Offering one finger will often result in a bite.
+Newly tamed parrots especially, may not feel secure on a single finger; this is because fingers don’t have the thickness of a perch for them to stand steady, they can lose balance; baby parrots are still developing the muscles in their feet.

 HOW TO CATCH YOUR BIRD EASILY

-Some people find it difficult to catch their bird to put it back in the cage, whether tame or untamed sometimes they just won't go back in.
-Often the owner will chase the bird around the room until the owner and bird are extremely exhausted.
-This is very dangerous and birds have been known to die of heart attacks this way.
-They become so tired and stressed they just collapse or get trapped behind objects or fly into walls and windows.
+Some people find it difficult to catch their bird to place it back in the cage; whether tame or untamed, sometimes they just won't go back in.
+Often the owner will chase the bird around the room until they both extremely exhausted.
+This is very dangerous; and sadly birds have been known to die of heart attacks this way.
+They become so tired and stressed they just collapse, or get trapped behind objects, or fly into walls and windows.

 One of the simplest and easiest ways to catch a bird is to make the room as dark as possible.
 This temporarily stuns the bird, where it freezes for a moment and the owner can catch it.
 I’ve personally used this method to catch untamed birds, in and out of cages and I've caught them within seconds.
 This helps prevent any unnecessary stress and injury.